Home » Computer Guides » Mouse Settings And Keyboard Basics.

 Windows 10 Users.

 If this is the first time that you’ve searched for something from the Start menu, then you might be wandering where do you type?
+There doesn’t seem to be a box to type in to.

-The search box appears as soon as you begin typing.
+In Windows 10, the search box appears as soon as you begin typing.
 Try it for yourself.
 Just click on the Start button and then begin typing, you’ll see the search box will appear.

-The Mouse Settings Page.
+The Mouse Settings Page

 On the Mouse Settings page, look for the Related Settings section.